-Columbus Prairie consists of high quality blackland prairie, savanna, and woodland and harbors several rare species of plants and animals.
+Columbus Prairie consists of high-quality blackland prairie, savanna and woodland, and it harbors several rare species of plants and animals.
 Beautiful wildflower displays can be seen from spring to fall.

 More than 150 prairie and woodland plant species and 152 bird species have been identified at Columbus Prairie, as well as 68 varieties of butterfly.
 Look for compass plants, blazing stars, monarch butterflies and northern bobwhite quail.

 Blackland prairies and woodlands are unique habitats.
 Originally, there were approximately 12 million acres of blackland prairie in the United States.
 Today, less than 5,000 high-quality acres remain.

 An assessment of the blackland region of southwest Arkansas completed in 2002 revealed six major sites with a concentration of native blackland prairie and woodland remnants.
 The largest, and therefore highest conservation priority, was the Columbus-Saratoga Site in Hemptead and Howard counties.
 The Nature Conservancy selected Columbus Prairie for acquisition because of this high-priority status.
 Columbus Prairie is also important due to its close proximity to the Arkansas Game and Fish Commission's 4,885-acre Rick Evans Grandview Prairie Wildlife Management Area, the largest known area of blackland ecosystem in conservation ownership.